-The agency of the individual is a shaper of, and is shaped by the structure in which it operates.
+The agency of individuals is a shaper of, and is shaped by, the structure in which it operates.
 In this case, as part of the national ICT policy, the Agenda Digital, the state of Chile had signed an agreement with the Bill and Melinda Gates Foundation for them to provide 9.2 million USD worth of hardware to be installed in public telecentres based in libraries around the country, running Microsoft software.
 The local library was an existing institution which was able to accommodate the hardware, delivered as part of the Biblioredes telecentre programme (availability of ICTs).
-The Chilean digital literacy campaign provided free IT courses to adults, and public discourse in Chile stressed the importance to become "digitally literate", so the woman had taken the course (necessary skills).
-The formal rules for users of the telecentre stipulated that access was free (affordability of ICTs) but limited to 30 minutes per person at busy times, and the informal rules were that people were left to use the computers on their own unless they asked for help from the telecentre director.
-Norms on the usage of space made it easy for her to go to a library as a mestizo woman with a completed school education who was known in town.
-However, norms on the usage of time meant that she could only use the telecentre when she was not supposed to be home preparing meals (gendered norms on time) or when she was expected to attend to customers (business norms on time).
+The Chilean digital literacy campaign provided free ICT courses to adults, and public discourse in Chile stressed the importance of becoming 'digitally literate', so the woman had taken the course (necessary skills).
+The formal rules for users of the telecentre stipulated that access was free (affordability of ICTs) but limited to 30 min per person at busy times, and the informal rules were that people were left to use the computers on their own unless they asked for help from the telecentre director.
+In this case, norms on the usage of space made it easy for the female user to go to a library as a mestizo woman with a completed school education who was known in town.
+However, norms on the usage of time meant that she could only use the telecentre when she was not supposed to be at home preparing meals (gendered norms on time) or when she was expected to attend to customers at the family's carpentry business (business norms on time).

-&lt;sup>5 i.e. not considered part of the indigenous minority which had historically been discriminated against.
+4i.e. not considered part of the indigenous minority which had historically been discriminated against.

-D. Dimensions of choice
+6.4 Dimensions of Choice

-In the Choice Framework, an individual's resource-based agency can operate within a given structure to achieve degrees of empowerment, such as existence of choice, sense of choice, use of choice and achievement of choice.
-In this case, both the choice "travel to Kaiserslautern in person" and "take a virtual tour of Kaiserslautern" existed, the latter only since the links were offered via the World Cup website in 2006.
+In the Choice Framework, an individual's resource-based agency can operate within a given structure to achieve degrees of empowerment such as existence of choice, sense of choice, use of choice and achievement of choice.
+In this case, both the choice 'travel to Kaiserslautern in person' and 'take a virtual tour of Kaiserslautern' existed, the latter only since the links were offered via the World Cup website in 2006.
 In a capitalist market system, however, the former choice required an amount of financial resources which the individual felt unable to dedicate to this idea.
-The choice "take a virtual tour of Kaiserslautern" however, required a good internet connection, a computer, the knowledge that the tour was available via the website, the skills to find and run it, and time.
-The individual, thanks to among others, her social resources, information, and psychological resources, knew that the telecentre offered a computer and a good connection, had acquired the skills to navigate the Internet and run an application in the free digital literacy courses offered at the telecentre.
+The choice 'take a virtual tour of Kaiserslautern', however, did not require financial resources, but a good Internet connection, a computer, the knowledge that the tour was available via the website, the skills to find and run it and time.
+The individual, thanks to among others, her social resources, information, and psychological resources, knew that the telecentre offered a computer and a good connection, and had acquired the skills to navigate the Internet and run an application in the free digital literacy courses offered at the telecentre.
 She felt that informal, gendered social norms allowed her to go to the telecentre during the morning before having to prepare lunch.
-Thus she developed a sense of choice, was able to choose (use of choice) and achieved her desired outcome (achievement of choice).
+Thus, she developed a sense of choice, was able to choose (use of choice) and achieved her desired outcome (achievement of choice).

-VI.
 CONCLUSION